 Additionally, Margaret was appointed commander in chief of several military units, including the 15th/19th The King's Royal Hussars.
 She was appointed Dame Grand Cross of the Royal Victorian Order in 1953 and the Order of St. John of Jerusalem three years later, and was awarded the Royal Victorian Chain in 1990.

 Like her father and following years of heavy smoking, Princess Margaret underwent an operation to remove part of her left lung in early 1985.
 In 1993, she contracted pneumonia.

-More than a decade later, Princess Margaret figured prominently in The Crown, a popular Netflix drama about the British monarchy during the reign of Queen Elizabeth II.
-In early 2018, the Daily Mail reported that an upcoming documentary, Elizabeth: Our Queen, contains a segment in which big sister indicates her approval of Margaret's relationship with Roddy Llewellyn, because "he made her really happy."
+More than a decade later, Princess Margaret figured prominently in The Crown, a popular drama about the British monarchy during the reign of Queen Elizabeth II.
+Additionally, the 2018 documentary series Elizabeth: Our Queen included a segment in which big sister revealed her approval of Margaret's relationship with Roddy Llewellyn, because "he made her really happy."